 Treating a hoarding disorder requires help from a mental health provider.
 They will want to meet on a regular basis.
 This will help your provider get to know you, how you cope, your life challenges, and other things.

 Your provider may ask you a series of questions, including:

 - Do you have trouble getting rid of things (selling, recycling, or throwing away)?

 - Do the things you keep prevent you from walking easily and safely through your home?

 - How often do you add to the clutter in your home?

 - Has hoarding behavior impacted your home, work, or relationships?

 - How much distress does this behavior cause you?

 People who are diagnosed with a hoarding disorder may not recognize it.
-He or she may not admit to it, even in the face of clutter.
+They may not admit to it, even in the face of clutter.